-The use of PBL has been very rewarding.
+Benefits: The use of PBL has been very rewarding.
 I have observed students exploring, making judgments, and interpreting and synthesizing information in meaningful ways.
 There has been improvement in many students’ abilities to work with their peers, and the level of excitement and engagement is nothing short of amazing.
 When I asked a group of boys what they would change about the project they were completing they replied, “not a thing!” but they also recognized how this method had stretched them as learners and explained how much they had learned about group process, time management and persistence.
 This is definitely something that I am going to try to incorporate more often.
-I would love to hear how you have used PBL in your classroom, and the impact that it has had on your male learners.